MicrosoftDocs/biztalk-docs/biztalk/core/file-adapter-biztalk-server-sample.md

 manager: "anneta"
 ---
 # File Adapter (BizTalk Server Sample)
-The File Adapter sample is written in Microsoft Visual C# .NET to work with Microsoft [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)].
+The File Adapter sample is written in Microsoft Visual C# .NET to work with Microsoft BizTalk Server.
 It provides code to build either a dynamic or a static adapter.
 However, the following procedure only outlines the static adapter.
 A static adapter is an adapter with a static set of schemas and no custom user interface.
 A dynamic adapter has a custom user interface and potentially a dynamic set of schemas.
 Both static and dynamic adapters use the Add Adapter Wizard to add their schemas to a BizTalk project.

 > [!NOTE]
->  The File adapter sample is not the same as the native FILE adapter that ships with [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)].
+>  The File adapter sample is not the same as the native FILE adapter that ships with BizTalk Server.
 Thus when selecting the transport type in using this sample select "static" instead of FILE.

  The dynamic adapter with a custom user interface and potentially dynamic set of schemas will require additional code in the adapter management side.
 To better understand use of the dynamic set of schemas, see [Dynamic Design-Time Adapter Configuration](../core/dynamic-design-time-adapter-configuration.md).